 - Performance measures, KPIs, analytics

-In addition, pay close attention to the limitations—both direct and indirect—holding your KM strategy back:
+In addition, pay close attention to these limitations—both direct and indirect—that could be holding your KM strategy back:

 - Document silos